margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## He Was One of Those Guys ##
 He was one of those guys that knows how to make you smile.
 He walks a mile in another's shoes.
 He sees thorugh someone else's eyes.
 He will hear your needs before they ask.
 He will know just how to reach someone.

+His eyes are so deep they see to the heart.

 <br>

 ## The Penny ##